iyht/Stable-Neo-hookean-Flesh-Simulation/README.md

 ```
 ./stable_neohooken nonstable
 ```

+## Note
+Notice that different mouse/touchpad setting can effects the mouse force acting on the armadillo.
+For Ubuntu 20.04, it seems the touchpad can act larger force than mouse on the same machine, so I make the demo using the touchpad.

 ## Acknowledgement
 The framework of this project is based on [assignment](https://github.com/dilevin/CSC417-a3-finite-elements-3d) from Prof. David I.W.
 Levin.